sefinek24/is-image-header/README.md

 This module checks if the URL leads to a photo by analyzing the header.

 ## ⚠️ » Warning
-Remember that your IP address will be exposed!
+Your IP address will be exposed!
 The module uses [axios](https://www.npmjs.com/package/axios).

 ## 🤔 » Installation
 > **$** npm install is-image-header